pulumi/docs/content/docs/intro/languages/dotnet.md

     </div>
 </div>

 > The Getting Started guides currently only demonstrate C#.
-For F# and Visual Basic, please refer to the
+For F# and Visual Basic,
-> documentation below.
-They will work just fine &mdash; the guides simply aren't ready for them yet.
+> they will work just fine &mdash; the guides simply aren't ready for them yet.

 ## Prerequisites